Should You Visit Avignon? Here Are 10 Beautiful Reasons

 Aigues-Mortes

-If Aigues Mortes offers overlooking views of Camargue Regional Natural Park, then it’s the village of Gordes that lets you see a sweeping view of Luberon Regional Natural Park.
+While Aigues Mortes provides panoramic views of the Camargue Regional Natural Park, the village of Gordes offers a sweeping vista of the Luberon Regional Natural Park.

 France, Gordes